 We pay GSV Asset Management a fee for its services under the Investment Advisory Agreement consisting of two components - a base management fee and an incentive fee.
 The cost of both the base management fee payable to GSV Asset Management, and any incentive fees earned by GSV Asset Management, are ultimately borne by our common stockholders.
-In aggregate, we have paid GSV Asset Management \$26,973,242 under the Investment Advisory Agreement for management and incentive fees earned during the fiscal years ended December 31, 2016, 2015 and 2014.
+In aggregate, GSV Asset Management earned \$24,892,712 under the Investment Advisory Agreement for management and incentive fees earned during the fiscal years ended December 31, 2017, 2016 and 2015.

 Under the terms of the Investment Advisory Agreement, the base management fee is calculated at an annual rate of 2.00% of our gross assets, which is our total assets as reflected on our balance sheet (with no deduction for liabilities).
-Effective January 1, 2017 through December 31, 2017, however, pursuant to a voluntary waiver by GSV Asset Management, we will pay GSV Asset Management a base management fee of 1.75%, a 0.25% reduction from the 2.0% base management fee payable under the Investment Advisory Agreement.
-For the period from the close of our IPO through and including December 31, 2011, the base management fee was payable monthly in arrears, and was calculated based on the initial value of our assets upon the closing of our IPO.
-For services rendered after December 31, 2011, the base management fee is payable monthly in arrears, and is calculated based on the end of the two most recently completed calendar quarters, and appropriately adjusted for any equity or debt capital raises, repurchases or redemptions during the current calendar quarter.
+Effective January 1, 2017 through January 31, 2018, however, pursuant to a voluntary waiver by GSV Asset Management, we paid GSV Asset Management a base management fee of

+1.75%, a 0.25% reduction from the 2.00% base management fee payable under the Investment Advisory Agreement.
+Effective February 1, 2018, pursuant to the Waiver Agreement, the base management fee payable to GSV Asset Management 1.75%, a 0.25% reduction from the 2.00% base management fee payable under the Investment Advisory Agreement.
+The base management fee is payable monthly in arrears, and is calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any equity or debt capital raises, repurchases or redemptions during the current calendar quarter.
 The base management fee for any partial month or quarter will be appropriately prorated.